 - Specify the sources of funds to pay for the partner buyout.

 - Prevent the partner’s share of business from falling into the hands of an undesirable party.

-- Word the buy-sell provisions in a way that will be honored by the legal and tax authorities.
+- Word the buy-sell provisions in a way that the legal and tax authorities will honor.

 How buy-sell agreements are structured